theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 ## Connections

-At least 2 connections are required to extract data from SAP:
+At least 2 connections are required to create extractions:
-- A connection to an SAP source system.
+- A connection to an SAP source system to extract data from.
-- A connection to a destination in which the data is written.
+- A connection to a destination to write data to.

 For information on connection endpoints, refer to the [API Reference](api-reference.md).